S010MON/git-workshop/README.md

   4. Create a new access token, setting the expiry to "No Expiration" and tick the "Repo" option

-  5. You will be given a token code, copy it and don't close the page!
-We now need to go back to the terminal
+  5. You will be given a token code **copy it and don't close the page!** We now need to go back to the terminal

   6. Run the following commands: